protickr/git-notebook/readme.md

 ## What is git

-Git is a distributed version control system that enables us to control versioning of a project by tracking different versions of it.
+Git is a distributed version control system that enables us to control versions of a project by tracking different versions of it.
 It generally keeps track of all the commits (snapshot or, a package of changes) that we made to our project and enables us to traverse through them.

 The Distributed version control system is different from The Centralized version control system as